Presidency of Dwight D. Eisenhower: Interstate Highway System

 Clay's committee proposed a 10-year, $100 billion program, which would build 40,000 miles of divided highways linking all American cities with a population of greater than 50,000.
 Eisenhower initially preferred a system consisting of toll roads, but Clay convinced Eisenhower that toll roads were not feasible outside of the highly populated coastal regions.
 In February 1955, Eisenhower forwarded Clay's proposal to Congress.
 The bill quickly won approval in the Senate, but House Democrats objected to the use of public bonds as the means to finance construction.
 Eisenhower and the House Democrats agreed to instead finance the system through the Highway Trust Fund, which itself would be funded by a gasoline tax.
-Another major infrastructure project, the Saint Lawrence Seaway, was also completed during Eisenhower's presidency.

 In long-term perspective the Interstate Highway System was a remarkable success, that has done much to sustain Eisenhower's positive reputation.
 In larger cities poor rental neighborhoods were paved over—the land owners were compensated but not the black and poor white residents.
 Otherwise the system has been well received in retrospect.
 As the nation's rail system for passengers collapsed, the new highways created opportunities for city workers to commute from suburbia and delivery trucks to reach towns remote from the rail net.
 Suburbs became even more attractive as thousands of new subdivisions provided better schools and larger, cheaper housing than was available in the overcrowded central cities.
 Shopping malls were invented around 1960, and flourished for a half century.
 Tourism dramatically expanded as well, creating a demand for more service stations, motels, restaurants and visitor attractions.
 There was much more long-distance movement to the Sunbelt for winter vacations, or for permanent relocation.
 In rural areas, towns and small cities off the grid lost out as shoppers followed the interstate, and new factories were located where land was cheap, workers could drive instead of taking the city bus, and trucks were no longer slowed by clogged street traffic.

+St. Lawrence Seaway

+The Wiley-Dander Seaway Act, signed by President Eisenhower on May 13, 1954, authorized the U.S. government to work jointly with the government of Canada to create a deep-water 114-mile navigation channel in the St. Lawrence River between Montreal and Ogdensburg, New York.
+The St. Lawrence Seaway enabled large ships and tankers to sail directly from the Atlantic Ocean to Duluth, Minnesota on the Great Lakes.
+The completed seaway resulted in lower costs for shipping goods to and from the Midwest.